HughClub/MNIST-libtorch/README.md

 ## result

-Without specific seed, cmd:`./build/mnist 64 1e-3 128 150` could achive a test accuracy of 0.8726 with a model size of 216kB.
+Without specific seed, cmd:`./build/mnist 512 1e-3 128 150` could achive a test accuracy of 0.8965 with a model size of 216kB (MLP).

+Without specific seed, cmd:`./build/mnist 512 1e-4 32 150` could achive a test accuracy of 0.9267 with a model size of 58kB (Conv).